mjakuipers/TULIP-DevBoard/README.md

 [TUP-Module Adapter Schematics V1.0.pdf](https://github.com/user-attachments/files/16324675/TUP-Module.Adapter.Schematics.V1.0.pdf)

+If you want to purchase the PCB's please contact me via PM at the HPmuseum forum or lwave an issue with your contact information.

 Version history

 - jul 21 2024   - initial version, schematics updated, not yet verified in hardware!